sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='find-treatment-by-id'>Get the Last Contact History of an Offer Regardless of Treatment Version</a>

+Here is an example of retrieving the last contact history of an offer regardless of the Treatment version.

-The response structure is similar to the response for the "Get the most recent 5 contact records of a subject" example.
+**Note:** The response structure is similar to the response for the [Get the Most Recent Contact Records of a Subject ](#get-five-most-recent-contacts).
 Therefore, it is omitted.

 **Request**
 ```